 What would happen if Catalonia left Spain?
 The exit would be ugly, and the Basques would be right behind them, leaving Madrid to support the poorest parts of Spain on its own.
 So a Catalan departure would push the Spanish economy into a tailspin, taking the Catalan economy with it.
 It would spark off a massive hike in Spanish bond yields, a mayor European crisis, and spell big trouble for the Euro.
 Spanish house prices would tank as foreign demand evaporated for at least the duration of the crisis.
 Demand for housing in Catalonia would be hit hard, prices would fall further.
 All inhabitants of the Iberian peninsula would end up poorer, with house prices reflecting their diminished wealth.

-Which is why none of this will happen because Madrid will never allow a Catalan referendum, much less a unilateral declaration of independence.
+Which is why none of this will happen because Madrid will never give permission for a Catalan referendum, much less a unilateral declaration of independence.
 It seems obvious to me that Madrid would take over the Generalitat before allowing Catalonia to break away from Spain.
-So there will be no referendum, and no independence for Catalonia.
+So there will be no binding referendum, and no independence for Catalonia.

 The question then becomes how much trouble will frustrated nationalists cause?
 Will there be civil disobedience, as some are advocating?

 If there was serious civil strife as a consequence of all this, that would unnerve investors and put off foreign buyers whilst undermining the local economy.
 None of that would be good for the local housing market.